 “The labor for ramp measurement, design, and construction is available to any Bergen County resident who provides their own construction materials,” the sheriff said.

-To qualify for free or subsidized construction materials, as well, a resident must meet the income requirements of nonprofit agencies that partner with the sheriff’s office, he added.
+Residents could qualify for free or subsidized construction materials if they meet the income requirements of nonprofit agencies that partner with the sheriff’s office, he added.

 Click here to sign up for Daily Voice's free daily emails and news alerts.